azarketa/Thermodynamics-theoretical-pills/source/03_Equilibrium_temperature_processes.md

 A system is in **equilibrium** when no measurable changes occur in its macroscopic properties while it is isolated from its surroundings.
 In such a state, every possible internal imbalance — mechanical, thermal, or chemical — has been cancelled out.

-:::{admonition} Important: meaning of equilibrium
-:class: warning
-Thermodynamic equilibrium means that the system has reached a condition where no spontaneous internal evolution occurs.
+:::{warning} Important: meaning of equilibrium Thermodynamic equilibrium means that the system has reached a condition where no spontaneous internal evolution occurs.
 It represents a state of **maximum stability** under the given constraints.
 :::